rust-lang/reference/src/items/functions.md

 will always yield the same result as calling it at runtime, even when called multiple times.
 There's one exception to this rule: if you are doing complex floating point operations in extreme situations, then you might get (very slightly) different results.
-It is adviseable to not make array lengths and enum discriminants depend on floating point computations.
+It is advisable to not make array lengths and enum discriminants depend on floating point computations.

 Exhaustive list of permitted structures in const functions: